 Wire and cable extrusion

 Extrusion is a process used to create objects of a fixed cross-sectional profile.
-A material is pushed through a die of the desired cross-section.
+A material is pushed through a die with the desired cross-section.
 The extrusion process can be done with the material hot or cold.
-A work stage in which plastic raw material is melted and extruded at high pressure and temperature, forcing it into the cable's structure.
+In a subsequent stage, molten plastic is applied to the entire circumference of the wire, forcing it to adhere to the structure of the wire or cable.
 Extrusion is most commonly used for wire insulation and to form the outer sheath of the cable.